TACTiS: Transformer-Attentional Copulas for Time Series: The Model

-\paragraphtight{Choice of distribution} Any distribution with support $[0, 1]$ can be used to model the conditional distributions $c^{\pi}_{\phi_{ck}}$.
+\paragraphtight{Choice of distribution} Any distribution with support on $[0, 1]$ can be used to model the conditional distributions $c^{\pi}_{\phi_{ck}}$.
 We choose to use a piecewise constant distribution, i.e., we divide the support into a number of bins, each parametrized by a probability density that applies to all the points it contains.
 Such a distribution can approximate complex multimodal distributions on $[0, 1]$ without making parametric assumptions, similarly to \citet{vandenOord2016wavenet}.
-The number of bins controls the level of approximation and is a hyperparameter.
-Among other valid choices are the Beta distribution and mixtures thereof.
+The number of bins is a hyperparameter and controls approximation quality.
+Other valid choices include the Beta distribution and mixtures thereof.

 \paragraphtight{Sampling} We first draw a sample from the copula, autoregressively, following an arbitrary permutation $\pi$.
+As per the definition of attentional copulas, the first element of the permutation is always sampled from a $U_{[0, 1]}$.
 Then, we transform each of the sampled values using their corresponding inverse marginal CDF, i.e., $F^{-1}_{\phi_k}(u^{(m)}_k)$.
-As per the definition of attentional copulas, the first element of the permutation is always sampled from a $U_{[0, 1]}$.
-The fact that DSFs are invertible functions makes this possible (see \cref{app:inverting_flow} for details).
+This is possible since DSFs are invertible functions (see \cref{app:inverting_flow} for details).

 This concludes the presentation of the decoder.
 However, one question remains: what guarantees that $c_{\phi^\pi_c}$ will converge to a valid copula?
 The key is in the training procedure.